-The terms of reference of the Audit Committee, approved by the Board, are modelled on the recommendations of the Listing Rules.
+The Audit Committee is a committee appointed by the Board and is directly responsible and accountable to the Board.
+In the period under review, the Audit Committee met four (4) times.
 The external auditors are invited to attend specific meetings of the Audit Committee and are entitled to convene a meeting if considered necessary.